tud-hri/joan/docs/setup-carla-windows.md

 ### Unreal Engine 4.24

-Go to __[Unreal Engine](https://www.unrealengine.com/download)__ and download the Epic Games Launcher.
+Go to __[Unreal Engine](https://www.unrealengine.com/download){target="_blank"}__ and download the Epic Games Launcher.
 You will have to create an Epic Games account.
 In the Epic Games launcher go to 'unreal engine' in the left menu bar and then to 'library' and you should see something like this:
 ![alt text](imgs/setup-carla-windows-epic-games-menu.png "Epic Games Menu") Download Unreal Engine 4.24.x and use the default install settings.
 Make sure to run it in order to check that everything was properly installed.
-Also, when right-clicking on `CarlaUE4.uproject` in `C:\carla\Unreal\CarlaUE4`, you should see an option to Generate Visual Studio project files (but don't click it).
+Also, when right-clicking on `CarlaUE4.uproject` in `C:\carla\Unreal\CarlaUE4`, you should see an option to Generate Visual Studio project files (<span style="color:red">but don't click it</span>).

 !!!
 Note
     If you get an error while installing the Unreal engine stating you do not have permission to install to ... (error code like DP-06), exit the Epic Games installer.
 Also make sure to complete quit the program (check in the system tray; is the Epic Game icon still there?
 Right-click &rarr; Exit).
 Then, run the Epic Game installer as administrator (right-click on Epic Game installer &rarr; Run as administrator).
 This should enable you to start the install.